simonw/til/cloudflare/workers-github-oauth.md

 > `Explain the consequences of this not checking the state parameter`

-Some back and forth I'm ready to explain this in my own words.
+After some back and forth I'm ready to explain this in my own words.

 The specific attack to worry about here is one where an attacker tricks/forces a user into signing in to an account that the _attacker_ controls.